NaPiZip/Online-course-notes/AWS_cloud/Fundational_level/README.md

 - Grant Least Privilege

 I would recommend in creating 2 users an `admin` as well as an `experimental` one whit less privileges, the `admin` should use MFA.

-## Some tutorials I did
-This section lists some tutorials which I did, some of them are not worth doing it but everyone needs to decide on that by himself.

-**Not worth the pain:**
-- Introduction to AWS Inferentia and Amazon EC2 Inf1 Instances

-**Recommendable:**
-- The AWS Well-Architected Framework

-### Introduction to AWS Inferentia and Amazon EC2 Inf1 Instances
-[AWS Inferentia](https://www.aws.training/Details/Video?id=42195) covers machine learning inference processing challenges.
-This video gives just a brief introduction into the `AWS Inf1` service, its more of an sales pitch, thus barely having technical information.

 ### The AWS Well-Architected Framework
 What is the [Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/)?
 What is important to know?
 What should I keep in mind?</br>